 Below you will find a step-by-step description of how to create a new spot in the category “soil moisture”.
-You can determine the soil moisture on all unsealed soils.
+You can determine soil moisture for any unsealed surface.
 Make sure your GPS is turned on (in the settings outside the app).

 Choose SOIL MOISTURE.

 Take a photo of the location and mark the observed spot with an arrow and/or circle.
 This way other citizen scientists can see where exactly you made the observation.

 Estimate the soil moisture with your hands or shoes.
 Imagine placing a backpack onto the ground to determine the best fitting class: